Stakeholder Mapping 101: How to Make a Stakeholder Map

 Key Stakeholders

 When you’re talking about key stakeholders, then you mean those who are the most crucial stakeholders in a project.
 While all stakeholders are invested in a project, key stakeholders are the most important.
-They are more invested, more interested in the project’s success than other stakeholders.
-They can still be employees, customers, investors, et al., but their need for a successful project execution is more than other stakeholders.
+They are more invested and more interested in the project’s success than other stakeholders.
+They can still be employees, customers, investors, et al., but their need for successful project execution is more than other stakeholders.

 When Should You Use a Stakeholder Matrix?

-A stakeholder matrix is used to review the stakeholders in a project and decide how to determine each in terms of their value with the project.
+A stakeholder matrix is used to review the stakeholders in a project and decide how to determine each in terms of their value to the project.
 It is used by a project manager to identify the best strategy in dealing with each stakeholder.
-This work should be done early on in the project, prefreably during the project initiation phase.
+This work should be done early on in the project, preferably during the project initiation phase.
 The sooner you can identify and understand how to deal with each of your project stakeholders, the better.
 Then you’ll have time to develop a strategy for each stakeholder.

 But once you have done a stakeholder matrix you’re not done.
 It is an exercise that you should do regularly throughout the project as stakeholder roles and influence evolve.
 Then you can update your stakeholder strategy as needed.

-How to Create a Stakeholder Map
+How to Create a Stakeholder Map: Stakeholder Mapping Steps

 When you’re ready to make your stakeholder map and start the stakeholder mapping process, you’ll want to follow these four steps: